insano10/puzzlers/README.md

   1. Am I still dreaming?
 * Given a set of meetings find the amount of time someone spends in a meeting that conflicts with others
 * Find the running median of a stream of Integers
+* Given a 10x10 grid, a guy on one space, his house on another and some obstacles on the grid, find the shortest path home